logo

 About Lung Cancer

 Hundreds of thousands of new lung cancer cases are diagnosed yearly, and one in five cancer deaths is due to this serious disease.
-For preventive care or treatment, turn to Shore Point Radiation Oncology Center in Lakewood, New Jersey.
-Experienced radiation oncologists Michael Marchese, MD, and Hemangini Shah, DO, FACRO, lead a skilled team that utilizes state-of-the-art technology to treat lung cancer effectively.
+"For outstanding radiation treatment of lung cancer turn to Shore PointRadiation Oncology Center in Lakewood, New Jersey.
+Experienced radiation oncologists Michael Marchese, MD, FACRO and Hemangini Shah, DO, FACRO, lead a skilled team that utilizes state-of-the-art technology to treat lung cancer effectively.
 Call the office or book your appointment online today to learn more and schedule your consultation.

 Lung Cancer Q&A